Manikanta898/Tenant-Monitoring-Alert-System/README.md

-Hostel Tenant Monitoring System (PostgreSQL + Python) An automated backend system to monitor hostel tenant records and send real-time alerts and daily summaries using PostgreSQL triggers and Python.
+# Hostel Tenant Monitoring System

+An automated backend system to monitor hostel tenant records and send real-time alerts and daily summaries using PostgreSQL triggers and Python.

 ---